wp-plugins/robo-gallery/readme.txt

 When you open gallery images manager you'll find there image edit mode where you can flip source image

-= How to crop uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can crop source image

 = Where to change settings of the image of the gallery? =

 Settings of the gallery image you can change in images manager.
 There you can upload, edit or customize already uploaded images to the gallery

+= How to crop uploaded gallery image? =

+When you open gallery images manager you'll find there image edit mode where you can crop source image

 = How to rotate uploaded gallery image? =

 When you open gallery images manager you'll find there image edit mode where you can rotate source image

+= How to change color of the gallery thumbnails border? =

+When you enable border in gallery settings you will see multiply options for customization of the border.
+One from this options it's border color.
+You can select color using color selector

 = How many thumbnails hover effects gallery has? =